alankrantas/microbit-micropython-cookbook/README.md

 display.scroll(f)
 ```

+Why not a recursive version as well?
+Because the recursion depth is limited on micro:bits (V2 is a lot better than V1 but still quite limited) so it's not that ptractical to do so.

 ## Calcuate a List of Prime Numbers

 Prime numbers (except 2, 3) are either 6n - 1 or 6n + 1.
 So we check if a number of 6n - 1/6n + 1 can be divided with any existing primes in the list.
 If not, it is a prime number and can be added to the list.